 Buffy's brow furrowed, and she whispered under her breath.
 Giles momentarily thought this latest news had broken her frazzled psyche.

 "I don't understand.
 After Mom died, her insurance paid off the house and she never carried any balances on her credit cards.
-The only expenses I paid those lease few months was for utilities and food.
+The only expenses I paid those last few months was for utilities and food.

 Buffy shrugged her shoulders, not too worried about the household finances.
 She had to focus on getting her life together.
 Everything else would work itself out on its own.

 "Oh well, it doesn't matter now.
 They can stay there and you can too.
 Just pay the utilities and keep the place up, no rent needed.
-I would hate think of it empty," she smiled sadly.
+I would hate to think of it sitting empty," she smiled sadly.

 Giles worked hard to keep his emotions under control.
-He hated there he had discovered yet another way that he had failed his Slayer.
+He hated he had discovered yet another way he had failed his Slayer.
 Nothing could change the past, but he could certainly see that Buffy's future was brighter.

 "I'll take care of everything, don't give it another thought.
 What about your clothes and things?"